DeVerse-World/integration-server/README.md

 **To start using Etherlinker for UE4, you need:**

 - Unreal Engine 4.20 or above (Can be installed from Epic Games Launcher: https://www.epicgames.com/unrealtournament/download)
-- JRE 8 (http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) - to run integration server, if you don't have JDK 8.
+- OpenJDK 11 - to compile and run integration server (https://jdk.java.net/11/).
 - Get access URL from Infura (https://infura.io/) to be able to interact with Ethereum blockchain from integration server.

 **If you want to add custom contracts, change plugin's or server code:**

 - Visual Studio 2017 or above (https://docs.unrealengine.com/en-us/Programming/Development/VisualStudioSetup)
-- JDK 8 (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) - to compile integration server.
 - IntelliJ IDEA or similar IDE - to modify code of integration server.
 - Set JAVA_HOME variable to the JDK 8 location in order to run maven (just search for "how to set JAVA_HOME variable in Windows/Linux/Mac OS).